 Category: Culture and Recreation

-Stay home and stay healthy with free online seminars from the Rockville Senior Center in April.
-Register with the course number at www.rockvilled.gov/registration.
+Stay healthy and informed with free seminars from the Rockville Senior Center in July and August.
+Register with the course number at www.rockvillemd.gov/registration.
 Learn about 60-plus programs, courses, activities and services at www.rockvillemd.gov/seniorcenter or by calling 240-314-8800.
 See the “Adults 60+” recreation guide at www.rockvillemd.gov/life for more information.
 Activities are

 Most Recent Articles

-In a continuing effort to reduce the number of speeding vehicles in Rockville neighborhoods, the Rockville City Police Department will begin deployment this month of speed monitoring systems in the 900 block of Veirs Mill Road, near the intersection with
+In a continuing effort to reduce the number of speeding vehicles in Rockville neighborhoods, the Rockville City Police Department is deploying a new speed monitoring system in the 2500 block of Wootton Parkway, near its intersection with Fairwood Court.
+RCPD is scheduled

 Rockville Reports is the official publication of the City of Rockville, published at City Hall, 111 Maryland Ave., Rockville, MD 20850-2364.